 - Insecurities driven by past experiences!
 Who wants to be left out?
 No one!
-Unfortunately, many of us still live with the scars of our adolescence and the thought of being left out can still create that ache.
+Unfortunately, many of us still live with the scars of our adolescence.
+The thought of being left out can still create an ache.
 If you are a parent you probably are doing everything you can try to make sure your child never feels that pain.

 - Social Media.
-If you are on any social media channel you know all the time what everyone is up to and it’s all too easy to feel sad, jealous or envious about all the fun they are supposedly having.
+If you are on any social media channel you know all the time what everyone is up to.
+It’s all too easy to feel sad, jealous or envious about all the fun they are supposedly having.
 So much so that you are too busy reading about others on your phone to go out and have your own fun.